P-A-R-U-S/Go-Job-Worker-Service/docs/RFD-JobWorkerService.md

   - _`MemBytes`_ - maximum amount of memory used by the job.
   This is configured by setting [memory.max](https://docs.kernel.org/admin-guide/cgroup-v2.html).

-  - _`IOBytesPerSecond`_ is the maximum read and write on the device mounted / is mounted on.
+  - _`IOBytesPerSecond`_ - maximum read and write on the device mounted / is mounted on.
   This is configured by setting [io.max](https://docs.kernel.org/admin-guide/cgroup-v2.html) in the cgroup for the process.
-  For example, a IOBytesPerSecond of 1000000000 would be similar to 259:1 rbps=1000000000 wbps=1000000000 riops=max wiops=max in the cgroup's io.max file.
+  For example, a IOBytesPerSecond of 1000000000 would be similar to `259:1 rbps=1000000000 wbps=1000000000 riops=max wiops=max` in the cgroup's `io.max` file.

-  - _`Command`_ is the command to execute.
-For example, _/bin/bash_.
+  - _`Command`_ - command to execute.
+For example, `_/bin/bash_`.

-  - _`Arguments`_ are the arguments to pass to the command.
+  - _`Arguments`_ - arguments to pass to the command.
-  For example, "-c", "echo hello"}would be provided to command and ultimately run similar to /bin/bash -c "echo hello".
+  For example, `"-c" "echo hello"` would be provided to command and ultimately run similar to `/bin/bash -c "echo hello".`

 * **func New(config JobConfig) \*Job** - create new Job instance, based on provided job configuration.